sematext/sematext-agent-java/docs/metrics-yaml-format.md

 The metrics to be collected by Sematext App Agent are defined in YAML file.
 The metrics for an integration are grouped in separate YAML file based on the metric sources.

-The App Agent allows specifying set up time variables in YAML.
-The variable names can be referred in the values using `${VARIABLE_NAME}`.
-The variables will be replaced by the agent with values from the setup script while parsing the YAML.
-It is recommended to use uppercase for the setup time variables.

-The App Agent allows loading custom classes (driver libraries or classes for custom functions/conditions).
-The jars can be placed under `/opt/spm/spm-monitor/collectors/<integration>/lib` directory. jars placed in this location will be loaded during agent startup.

 Each YAML file consists of the following fields:

 * `type`: Data source type.
 Valid values are `jmx`, `db` and `json`